 - No notifications are needed for showings or open houses.

-The negative: You’ll lose money on at least a month’s worth rent.
-Considering the fact that home sales typically take longer than a month, you can expect to be without payment for more like a few months.
+The negative: You’ll lose money on at least a month’s worth of rent.
+Considering the fact that home sales typically take longer than a month, you can expect to be without pay for more than a few months.
 You will also be responsible for covering utility expenses during this time.

 Sell and show the house with tenants in place: